uberto/kondor-mongo-experiment/README.md

 - let access the underlying mongo collection
 - add test about aggregation functions
 - add more capabilities to the collections
-- improve perf of json converters
+- optimized Kondor-Bson converters
-- perf tests
+- performance tests comparing with other solutions